anitab-org/mentorship-backend/README.md

 6. When you are done using the app, deactivate the virtual environment:
 `deactivate`

+### Running the app on Windows machines

+`source ./venv/bin/activate` may produce errors (no such directory errors) for windows users using git bash, because on Windows machines, virtual environments do not have the bin folder under venv.
+Instead, run the command `source ./venv/Scripts/activate`.
+This command only works on git bash for windows.

+Make sure the following dependencies are installed before running the program (for Windows users) `pip install flask`
+`pip install flask_sqlalchemy`
+`pip install flask_jwt_extended`
+`pip install flask_restplus`
+`pip install flask_mail`
+`pip install apscheduler`
+If all steps were successful, it should say 'Running on http://127.0.0.1:5000'.

 ### Run tests

 To run the unitests run the following command in the terminal (while the virtual environment is activated):